MapsHD/benchmark-Point-LIO-to-HDMapping/README.md

-# point-lio-converter
+# POINT-LIO-converter

 ## Intended use

 This small toolset allows to integrate SLAM solution provided by [point-lio](https://github.com/hku-mars/Point-LIO) with [HDMapping](https://github.com/MapsHD/HDMapping).
-This repository contains ROS  workspace that :
+This repository contains ROS 1 workspace that :
   - submodule to tested revision of Point-LIO
   - a converter that listens to topics advertised from odometry node and save data in format compatible with HDMapping.